nelsonjchen/op-replay-clipper/README.md

 Capture short ~30 seconds clips of Openpilot routes with the Openpilot UI included, with the route and seconds marker branded into the clip.
 No openpilot development environment setup required.
 Just some computing resources.

-Useful for posting replays with the UI including paths and lane-lines in the [Openpilot Discord](https://discord.comma.ai).
+Useful for posting replays with the UI including path and lane-lines in the [comma.ai Discord's #openpilot-experience channel](https://discord.comma.ai) or anywhere else taking video.

 A manual left turn and then activating OP: